Why We Argue – Latest Podcast

 Sponsored by the Humanities Institute and the Public Discourse Project, the SEWing Circle Working Group is a place where researchers present current work on topics in and around social epistemology.

-This week's speaker is Hanna Gunn.
+This week's speaker is Sandy Goldberg (Northwestern).

 Participation by invitation only.